Elli610/ypass/README.md

 # Password Manager using Yubikey as storage

-A secure password generator that combines YubiKey hardware security with a memorized pin.
+A secure password manager that combines YubiKey hardware security with a memorized pin.
 Same inputs always produce the same password - no software password storage needed.

 ## How It Works